StevenBoscarine/jboss-javaee6-webapp/readme.txt

  This will deploy two artifacts, target/jboss-javaee6-webapp-src.war and default-ds.xml.

+ IMPORTANT:
+ Don't forget to deploy default-ds.xml!

  NOTE:
- If you deploy the WAR manually, don't forget to also deploy default-ds.xml!
- The default-ds.xml file installs a data source named jdbc/__default, so both JBoss AS and GlassFish have a data source with the same name.
+ The default-ds.xml file installs a data source named jdbc/__default, so that both JBoss AS and GlassFish have a data source with the same name.

  You can also set jboss.home on the commandline: